 Graphs of the barometric pressure are presented in Figure A5-2 in Appendix 5.
-Values from Plittorp, Äspö and Mesan-values are presented.
-Figure A5-10 shows 30-min values for January 2007 where we can see that the measured value from Plittorp is lower than the Mesan-value, which is valid for the sea surface.
-The pressure decreases in theory about 1 hPa per 8 metres and the value from Plittorp is therefore correct.
+Values from Plittorp, Äspö are presented.
+Figure A5-10 shows 30-min values for January 2008 where we can see that the measured value from Plittorp is lower than the Mesan-value, which is valid for the sea surface.
+The pressure decreases in theory about 1 hPa per 8 meter and the value from Plittorp is therefore correct.